edgos3/edgos3/README.md

 - 👋 Hi, I’m @edgos3
-- 👀 I’m interested in web development.
+- 👀 I’m interested in full stack web development.

 <!---
 edgos3/edgos3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.